-Private student loans are also available for students enrolled in certificate programs or for students who are not enrolled on an at least half-time basis.
-A non-Citizen may qualify for some private loans if they have a U.S. citizen as a co-applicant.
+Private student loans are also available to students enrolled in graduate programs, certificate programs or to students who are not enrolled on an at least half-time basis.
+A non-citizen or international student may qualify for private loans with a creditworthy U.S. citizen or U.S. permanent resident as a cosigner.

-For information on loan programs, contact WPI's Financial Aid Office at +1-508-831-5469, or www.wpi.edu/offices/fa/graduate-students.html.
+For more information on loan programs, contact the WPI Office of Student Aid & Financial Literacy at +1-508-831-5469, and review www.wpi.edu/offices/fa/graduate-students.html.